I’d like to see people get as familiar with types of fabric as they are with brands of clothes.taryn hipwell

-Her groundbreaking “What’s in my tee?” program showed consumers the ingredients that went into t-shirts so they could learn how to avoid pesticides, heavy metals, and unhealthy dyes in the fabrics they wear every day.
-In our eye-opening chat, we cover how fast fashion’s reliance on polyester and throw-away culture is virtually identical to the world of single-use plastics and why we should all think more about the health impacts of what we wear.
+Her groundbreaking “What’s in my tee?” program showed consumers the ingredients that went into t-shirts.
+Her program teaches you how to avoid pesticides, heavy metals, and unhealthy dyes in the fabrics we wear every day.
+In our eye-opening chat, we cover how fast fashion’s reliance on polyester and throw-away culture is virtually identical to the world of single-use plastics.
+We should all think more about the health impacts of what we wear.

-- Taryn recommends looking out for any of the following fabrics in your clothes, which are both more sustainable and softer than polyester fabrics: Organic cotton, recycled cotton, hemp, bamboo, tencel, and modal Agroloop is transforming crop waste into fabric! https://www.circular-systems.com/agraloop; https://www.circular-systems.com/agraloop
+- Taryn recommends looking out for certain fabrics in your clothes, which are both more sustainable and softer than polyester fabrics.
+Organic cotton, recycled cotton, hemp, bamboo, tencel, and modal Agroloop are all great examples.

-- A must-read book about the fashion industry is “Fashionopolis” by Dana Thomas https://www.penguinrandomhouse.com/books/554229/fashionopolis-by-dana-thomas/
+- A must-read book about the fashion industry is “Fashionopolis” by Dana Thomas.

-- Taryn recommends the following documentaries about the fashion industry: “Walmart: The High Cost of Low Price” digs into the business practices of retail giant Walmart https://www.youtube.com/watch?v=RXmnBbUjsPs; “The True Cost” explores the hidden side of the fashion industry https://truecostmovie.com/; “River Blue” sheds light on the environmental impacts of clothing dyes http://riverbluethemovie.eco/
+- Taryn recommends a few documentaries about the fashion industry.
+“Walmart: The High Cost of Low Price” which digs into the business practices of retail giant Walmart.
+“The True Cost” explores the hidden side of the fashion industry.
+“River Blue” sheds light on the environmental impacts of clothing dyes.

-- Taryn admires Sass Brown, Carry Somers and Orsola de Castro founders of Fashion Revolution, Tamsin Lejeune of Common Objectives, Sica Schmitz of Impact Fashion, Marci Zaroff of Yes And, Isaac Nichelson of Circular Systems/Agraloop, and Stephanie Wagner founder of For the Feel.
+- Taryn admires Sass Brown, Carry Somers and Orsola de Castro founders of Fashion Revolution.
+As well as Tamsin Lejeune of Common Objectives, Sica Schmitz of Impact Fashion, Marci Zaroff of Yes And, Isaac Nichelson of Circular Systems/Agraloop, and Stephanie Wagner founder of For the Feel.